Each part of my book Content Marketing Secrets reads out the way most people approach content.

 I’ll also take some of my free videos and put them in the bonus section for my training courses.
 It’s a way of providing customers with more value.
 Each product I create is a mix of exclusive content and some free content people forgot about.
 The products allow me to put my best blog posts and videos back in front of people.

 And you’ll remember and implement more from a video in a $97 training course than if you just found that video on YouTube.
+With the right knowledge, you can use content marketing to expand your reach.

 Content marketing has always fascinated me.
 We all have the ability to make money from our content and serve a tribe at the same time.